vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 mere Opportunism behind Mr. Tilak's attitude towards Social Reform nearly 30 years ago.
-It has been said that since his return from Mandalay he showed a broad- er outlook and he did not hesitate to assimilate " the more Catholic tendencies " of the time.
+It has been said that since his return from Mandalay he showed a broad###er outlook and he did not hesitate to assimilate " the more Catholic tendencies " of the time.
 But a careful perusal of the preceding pages will show that, even in his younger days, Mr. Tiiak was a Social Reformer.
 His declaration of sympathy with the depressed classes, made on the eve of his departure to England was much appreciated.
-Here again Mr. Tilak's ideas about the best v/ay of effecting reform prevented him from sign- ing the manifesto which pledged the signatories to take every opportunity of breaking the bonds of untoucha- bility.
+Here again Mr. Tilak's ideas about the best v/ay of effecting reform prevented him from sign###ing the manifesto which pledged the signatories to take every opportunity of breaking the bonds of untoucha###bility.
 Mr. Tilak was no believer in violent Social Reform.
 Regarding the Patel-marriage-Bill, though he was in favour of some such legislation, he believed the Bill to be untimely and against the basic